I’m super excited to share my no-prep Mexico and Cinco de Mayo music lesson plan!

-I love to explore different countries and cultures though music.
-I’ve found that music is a great way to introduce some children to new cultures and celebrations, while providing others with a sense that their own culture is represented and appreciated.
+I love to explore different countries and cultures through music.
+I’ve found that music is a great way to introduce young children to new cultures and celebrations, while providing others with a sense that their own culture is represented and appreciated.

 This Mexico and Cinco de Mayo lesson plan was designed for movement-based preschool music classes for kids ages 0-5.
 All of the activities and songs are meant to encourage early developmental milestones to set kids up for success in future music learning.

 I strive to keep lesson plans simple and manageable for teachers so that you don’t have to spend a lot of time learning new things or figuring out activities.

 This lesson plan includes 10 activities that can easily fill a 30-minute preschool music class.
 It’s very flexible so you can easily rearrange the order or substitute other activities to suit your own situation.

 The full lesson plan is available in my TeachersPayTeachers store, but here are some of the highlights:

 - 5 easy sing-along songs representing Mexican culture